Efficient Growth Tips: LTV and Profitability on Meta

 4. Consider adjusting to a predicted LTV bid

-Another useful tactic is to use a dynamically or manually set revenue based on the predicted LTV as the value for a purchase conversion event.
+Another useful tactic is to use a dynamically or manually set revenue based on the predicted LTV (pLTV) as the value for a purchase conversion event.
 This bid should be based on your target LTV:CAC ratio.
 You’ll be able to bid more aggressively toward users with a specific propensity to be qualified or behave like a high-value customer.
 It also feeds the platform algorithm with more data, which is especially relevant when a product or service's LTV grows significantly past the first 30 days.

 How do you do this from the Meta ad platform?
 Start by adjusting the product value on a new event, then create a purchase and a “pLTV purchase” to test it out.
 You may have to adjust the product value manually via a tagging tool like Google Tag Manager and a look-up table.
 (These tables use the product name as a key for the input variable and use the output value as the "purchase" value.)
+Then, you simply add this value to a duplicated Facebook or Google tag and begin using them for reporting or even testing them as an optimization event.

 Bottom line: Because of certain uncontrollable factors, such as geography, subscription length, or product type, LTV can vary significantly.
 You may opt to dynamically change your output value based on these conditions.
 These factors must be denoted in your data layer, so you can then build a function that will reference these variables and return a dynamic value that's used in place of the transaction amount.

-If all of this seems a bit too technical, it may be time to enlist the help of an expert.
 Bamboo keeps implementation and calculation simple for you by doing all the heavy lifting.
 Your LTV can most likely improve with some ongoing testing of your current Meta ads campaign, and we would love to help you meet those LTV goals.